What is a Right to Rent Check? For Landlords

 When to Check?

-Right to rent checks must be conducted within 28 days of the start of the new tenancy.
-If your tenant has a time-limited right to rent, you must perform additional checks either when the right to rent is due to expire or after 12 months following the initial inspection.
+Checks must be conducted within 28 days of the start of the new tenancy.
+If your tenant has a time-limited right to rent, you must perform additional checks either when it is due to expire or after 12 months following the initial inspection (whichever comes later).
 At Home Made, we conduct in-person checks with tenants at our central London office (though we can facilitate checks anywhere in the city if required) as soon as possible after an offer is agreed.

 How to Check?

 In order to perform the necessary checks, either the landlord or their agent must obtain original documents from each prospective adult tenant, validate the authenticity of the document in the presence of the holder, make copies which clearly state the date on which checks were made, and retain the copies for 12 months following the end of the tenancy.

 In most cases checking the prospective tenant’s passport will suffice.
 All UK and EU/EEA passport holders hold a statutory right to rent, and many of those with a time-limited version will have their visa stamped or glued into their passport.
 However, there is an overwhelming number of documents (and potential combinations thereof) that can be offered by prospective tenants to verify their right to rent.
 This list includes everything from birth certificates to letters issued by the UK police force confirming that the holder is the victim of a crime.
 A printable checklist of valid documents can be found here.

 What Happens If I Don’t Check?

 There is a potential penalty of £3,000 if you cannot demonstrate that adequate checks were carried out prior to letting your property.
 If a person is living in the UK illegally and they are found to be living in private rented accommodation, the landlord and/or agent will be served with a Referral Notice advising that their liability for a civil penalty is being investigated.
 If it cannot subsequently be demonstrated that the necessary checks were made, the party at fault will be issued with a Civil Penalty Notice.